Jimmy Graham: 2017 season

-Graham started the 2017 season off with only nine receiving yards on four receptions combined in the first two games against the Green Bay Packers and San Francisco 49ers, but he recorded 11 receptions for 133 receiving yards in the two games after against the Tennessee Titans and Indianapolis Colts.
+Graham started the 2017 season off with only nine receiving yards on four receptions combined in the first two games against the Green Bay Packers and 49ers, but he recorded 11 receptions for 133 receiving yards in the two games after against the Titans and Colts.
 In the next game against the Los Angeles Rams, he scored his first touchdown of the season in the 16–10 victory.
 In the next game against the New York Giants, he found the endzone again as part of a 51-yard performance in the 24–7 victory.
-In the following game, a 41–38 victory over the Houston Texans, he recorded two receiving touchdowns in the 41–38 victory.
+In the following game, a 41–38 victory over the Texans, he recorded two receiving touchdowns in the 41–38 victory.
 The second touchdown was a go-ahead touchdown with 21 seconds remaining to put the Seahawks on top.
-On November 9, against the Arizona Cardinals, he recorded two receiving touchdowns in the 22–16 victory.
+On November 9, against the Cardinals, he recorded two receiving touchdowns in the 22–16 victory.
 On December 19, 2017, Graham was named to his fifth Pro Bowl.
 Overall, he finished the 2017 season with 57 receptions for 520 receiving yards and ten receiving touchdowns.
 Graham's ten receiving touchdowns set a Seahawks franchise record for a tight end in a single season.
 He broke the mark formerly held by Jerramy Stevens.
 He was ranked 89th by his fellow players on the NFL Top 100 Players of 2018.

 Green Bay Packers

 2018 season

-On March 16, 2018, Graham signed a three-year, $30 million contract with the Green Bay Packers.
+On March 16, 2018, Graham signed a three-year, $30 million contract with the Packers.

 In the 2018 season, Graham was in a position group with fellow tight ends Lance Kendricks, Marcedes Lewis, and Robert Tonyan.
-On September 30, 2018, in a game against the Buffalo Bills, Graham caught his first touchdown as a member of the Packers, a one-yard pass from quarterback Aaron Rodgers, which was also his 70th career touchdown reception.
-On October 15, 2018, against the San Francisco 49ers, Graham had five receptions for 104 yards, which was his first 100 receiving yard game since Week 8 of the 2016 NFL season.
-Graham caught his second touchdown of the season on November 4, 2018, against the New England Patriots.
+On September 30, 2018, in a game against the Bills, Graham caught his first touchdown as a member of the Packers, a one-yard pass from quarterback Aaron Rodgers, which was also his 70th career touchdown reception.
+On October 15, 2018, against the 49ers, Graham had five receptions for 104 yards, which was his first 100 receiving yard game since Week 8 of the 2016 NFL season.
+Graham caught his second touchdown of the season on November 4, 2018, against the Patriots.
 Overall, he finished the 2018 season with 55 receptions for 636 receiving yards and two touchdowns with 12 starts.